Hire a project manager, they said.

 First things first — identify the project’s goals, objectives, and the outcomes you need to attain.

-While you probably covered this during the kickoff meetings, ask yourself and your team the following questions:
+While you probably covered this during the kickoff meetings, ask yourself and your project team the following questions:

 - What’s the problem you’re trying to solve?